rooobeert/SharePointUtilityToolkit/README.md

 # SharePointUtilityToolkit
+This is my first ever repo on Github, so if this seems out of place or essential pieces are missing.
+Well.

+## What this toolkit can do currently
+For my own sake, I will use the word "lists" for both lists and libraries in SharePoint Online.
 This toolkit aims to help where SharePoint Online lists are being used as a database for Power Apps and Power Automate.

-# What this toolkit can do currently
-For my own sake, I will use the word "lists" for both lists and libraries in SharePoint Online.
+A good application lifecycle management includes not only different Power Platform environments but also different SharePoint site collections.

+## A short history
+It was born from an app template I found a few years ago.
+I started using it to copy lists within customers tenants when I was developing Power Platform solutions for them.
+With this tool I was able to speed up the time it took me deploy solutions from DEV to PROD without having to use PNP PowerShell or other premium features.
+I sadly cannot find the original template and creator anymore.
+Before I started customizing it, it was called "LCP - List Copy Paste".

 ## Copy and paste lists
 You can copy one or many NEW lists from one or many SharePoint site collections to one or many other site collections.
 You **cannot** use this tool to copy over changes you made to a list and you **cannot** copy existing lists or default lists like Documents or SitePages since they already exist on all site collections.